Cervical radiculopathy happens when a pinched nerve in the neck (cervical spine) causes pain.

 - Prescription medications, like steroids (prednisone), neuropathic agents (gabapentin, pregabalin), and muscle relaxants (baclofen, cyclobenzaprine)

 - Wearing a neck brace

-- Cervical spinal traction, that can be performed during physical therapy
+- Cervical spinal traction can be performed during physical therapy

 - Avoiding strenuous activity, but don’t avoid all activity, as too much rest can exacerbate the injury and extend the recovery time

 These conservative treatments can go on for 6 to 8 weeks.
-If there is no improvement or it gets worse, then a doctor may want to step you up to the next level.
+If there is no improvement or it worsens, a doctor may want to step you up to the next level.

 This may include steroid injections.

 Cervical epidural steroid injections are considered a second-line treatment for radiculopathy that is not responding to conservative therapy.
-These injections send a dose of anti-inflammatory medicine into a specific nerve root’s that can relieve pain.
+These injections send a dose of anti-inflammatory medicine into specific nerve roots that can relieve pain.

 The number of injections differs from patient to patient.
 A doctor will make recommendations based on the condition and response to the first injection.